Python Comparing Strings

 print('s1 greater than or equal to s2')

-not equal to:
+Strings not equal

 s1='Box'